libo-huang/Awesome-Causal-Reinforcement-Learning/README.md

   year={2024}
 }
 ```
-:bangbang: We have been continuously updating the latest papers, so the scope of literature covered may extend beyond this survey.
+:bangbang: We have been continuously updating the latest papers, so the scope of literature covered extends beyond the above survey.

 :interrobang: Any new related works are welcome to be added via [pull requests](#clap-contribute-chinese-version).